What Is Dropbox?

 Con: Lack of Elite-Level Security

 The lack of security should concern individual users and businesses alike.
 For a company, the biggest concern is the notorious hackings of Dropbox.
-The type of things businesses store on the cloud are usually the most likely thing to be targeted and exploited.
+The type of things businesses store on the cloud are usually the most likely thing targeted and exploited.
 Also, not every user at an organization is going to take the necessary steps to protect their Dropbox account properly.
 Be it weak passwords or mishandling of file storage, all it takes is one team member to error for valuable data to be exposed.

 Users with a large database of files in Dropbox’s cloud struggle with the location of files due to the underwhelming search functionality.
 Dropbox is lacking all the fundamental search tools necessary for finding specific files, and improvement in this area has been extremely slow on their end.